One of the biggest complaints we hear from women in mid-life is about their growing waistlines.

 That may all sound like doom and gloom, but there are lots of things you can do to begin to address this problem.
 None of them are quick fixes, but you can see which areas need the most attention and start from there.

-- Eat a consistent, healthy, nourishing diet: Meals that are balanced with lean proteins, quality fats, plenty of veggies and good fiber is your overall base for balanced hormones in general, and will definitely influence cortisol levels.
+- Eat a consistent, healthy, nourishing diet.
+Many women think they are eating the right way but are making common mistakes.
+Check out THIS video about our 5 rules for healthy eating after 50.
+Properly portioned meals that are balanced with lean proteins, quality fats, plenty of veggies and good fiber is your overall base for balanced hormones in general, and will definitely influence cortisol levels.
 Hormones work in harmony with each other and depend on a nutrient rich diet to function effectively.

 - Manage your stress.
 This is HUGE, and so underrated.
 It’s a must to practice relaxation techniques such as deep breathing, meditation, yoga or using essential oils.
 Did you know that our sense of smell goes directly to the emotional part of our brain?
 You can check out our Rest, Relax and Support kit here.